SUSTAINABILITY

 In 2015 the United Nations General Assembly adopted 17 Sustainable Development Goals (SDGs) that set the global agenda for equitable, socially inclusive and environmentally sustainable economic development to achieve worldwide prosperity by 2030.

-In pursuing this purpose, we have identified the goals on which we can have the greatest impact, upheld by initiatives to achieve short-term targets as well as forward-looking sustainable development programs.
+We have identified the goals on which we can have the greatest impact, upheld by initiatives to achieve short-term targets as well as forward-looking sustainable development programs.

-In pursuing this purpose, we have identified the goals on which we can have the greatest impact, upheld by initiatives to achieve short-term targets as well as forward-looking sustainable development programs.
+We have identified the goals on which we can have the greatest impact, upheld by initiatives to achieve short-term targets as well as forward-looking sustainable development programs.

 ESG MATERIAL ASPECTS